 A few months later, he has self-admitted himself to the Veterans Home in Hot Springs, South Dakota, for one month and gets discharged on his own recognizance.
 It’s his last known foray before returning to his family in Iowa and dying in 1921.

 Did George marry Luella off so that he didn’t have to care for her any more?
 Or did Luella feel the need to get out of her father’s house and believed marriage was her best option?
-Perhaps his new wife, Minnie, didn’t want Luella around?
+Perhaps his new wife, Minnie, didn’t want Luella around or Luella resented her mother’s replacement?
 Was George following in Julian’s footsteps as a man who sabotages his marriages and runs off his children?